Under and Over Payment Handling

 Use webhooks instead of polling for faster UI updates and fewer API calls.

-✔︎ Surface a clear reclaim prompt Use a banner, modal, or in app message that explains that funds are safe and that reclaim instructions were sent by email.
+✔ Surface a clear reclaim prompt Use a banner, modal, or in app message that explains that reclaim instructions are sent by email.

-✔︎ Direct customers to Bead’s reclaim flow Instruct customers to use the reclaim link provided by Bead rather than trying to handle refunds in your own ledger.
-This reduces your operational and compliance burden.
+✔ Direct customers to Bead’s reclaim flow Instruct customers to use the reclaim link provided by Bead rather than trying to handle returns in your own ledger.

 trackingIdAmount requested